riccardobernardi/distributed-sudoku-solver/README.md

 Another important notice about sudokus is that a sudoku that is correct should have exactly one solution, this is very important because asserting this fact will allow us to search for a solution with the certainty of converging.

 Constraint Propagation is about taking the rules as written before and building a method that checks that fact, pruning wrong solutions from possible ones.
 In particular at the very start every 0 cell(void cells to be calculated) are substituted by an array [1...9] and the **propagate_constraints** function will prune wrong ones recursively.

+Constraints can be applied directly or indirectly.
+Directly means that we impose no equal digits on the same row/col/box.
+Indirect means that we impose every number from 1 to 9 have to be present in every row/col/box.
+In our case we exploit semantics of the sets in python to enforce both the constraints at the same time.

 In general we can implement the constrains propagation using the most-constrained strategy or the least one.
 It is known that the most-constrained strategy helps pruning the tree of recursion in the backtracking so it is the best choice[5].